Isoelectric point: Ceramic materials

 Note: The following list gives the isoelectric point at 25 °C for selected materials in water.
 The exact value can vary widely, depending on material factors such as purity and phase as well as physical parameters such as temperature.
 Moreover, the precise measurement of isoelectric points can be difficult, thus many sources often cite differing values for isoelectric points of these materials.

 Mixed oxides may exhibit isoelectric point values that are intermediate to those of the corresponding pure oxides.
 For example, a synthetically prepared amorphous aluminosilicate (Al_{2}O_{3}-SiO_{2}) was initially measured as having IEP of 4.5 (the electrokinetic behavior of the surface was dominated by surface Si-OH species, thus explaining the relatively low IEP value).
 Significantly higher IEP values (pH 6 to 8) have been reported for 3Al_{2}O_{3}-2SiO_{2} by others.
 Similarly, also IEP of barium titanate, BaTiO_{3} was reported in the range 5–6 while others got a value of 3.
 Mixtures of titania (TiO_{2}) and zirconia (ZrO_{2}) were studied and found to have an isoelectric point between 5.3–6.9, varying non-linearly with %(ZrO_{2}).
 The surface charge of the mixed oxides was correlated with acidity.
-Greater titania content led to increased Lewis acidity, whereas zirconia-rich oxides displayed Br::onsted acidity.
+Greater titania content led to increased Lewis acidity, whereas zirconia-rich oxides displayed Brønsted acidity.
 The different types of acidities produced differences in ion adsorption rates and capacities.